redhat-best-practices-for-k8s/test-network-function/CATALOG.md

 Property|Description
 ---|---
 Version|v1.0.0
 Description|An operator-specific test used to exercise the behavior of a given operator.
-Currently, this test just checks that the Custom Resource Definition (CRD) of a resource is properly installed.
+In the current offering, we check if the operator ClusterServiceVersion (CSV) is installed properly.
+A CSV is a YAML manifest created from Operator metadata that assists the Operator Lifecycle Manager (OLM) in running the Operator.
 Result Type|normative
 Intrusive|false
 Modifications Persist After Test|false